 (a) Disclose whether or not the Board has adopted a written code for the directors, officers and employees.
-If the Board has adopted a written code:

-disclose how a person or Corporation may obtain a copy of In 2014, the Board adopted a written Code of Business Conduct and Ethics which embeds the Corporation's values and guides the Board, management and the broader workforce as to the expected standards of behaviour.
+If the Board has adopted a written code: In 2014, the Board adopted a written Code of Business Conduct and Ethics which embeds the Corporation's values and guides the Board, management and the broader workforce as to the expected standards of behaviour.
 It helps to ensure the appropriate degree of integrity in the Corporation's dealings.
 The Corporation's personnel and suppliers are also informed of the values and expected behaviour under the Code of Business Conduct and Ethics.